rstacruz/til-2020/posts/blog-post-one.md

 })
 ```

+<blockquote>Next: What about CSS-in-JS?</blockquote>

-## A lot of JS-in-CSS is imperative
+## A lot of CSS-in-JS is imperative

-At first glance, we can say that most JS-in-CSS solutions require you to write in a declarative style, since it's mostly just taking CSS and putting it in JavaScript.
+At first glance, we can say that most CSS-in-JS solutions require you to write in a declarative style, since it's mostly just taking CSS and putting it in JavaScript.
 Here's how you would define a blue button using [styled-components]:

 ```js
 const Button = styled.a`
   background: blue;
 `
 ```

+### Where it breaks down

 However, how would you start making red `danger` buttons?
 With _styled-components_, you'll have to provide a function which returns a CSS fragment depending on how you would interpret `props`: